jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 <a name="footballapi"></a>
 #### football-api

 [football-api.com](http://football-api.com/) is a paid API service but does offer the English Premier League endpoints for free (demo use).
 The API will restrict by IP addresses and limit calls based on your package.
 Includes endponts for Competitions, teams, standings, live scores, fixtures and commentaries.
 See the [pricing page](http://football-api.com/pricing/).
+Prices range from $15 to $200 per month.

 Example endpoints: